craue/CraueFormFlowBundle/UPGRADE-2.0.md

 	- `addSkipStep`/`removeSkipStep`
 	- `loadStepDescriptions`

-- Some properties have been made private.
+- Some properties have been renamed and/or made private.
 Use their public accessors instead.

 	- `id`: `setId`/`getId`
 	- `formStepKey`: `setFormStepKey`/`getFormStepKey`